 The highest interval measured in a month is factored into each customers demand charge, which can range from $1 to $45 per kilowatt per month.
 In some markets, over 40% of a commercial/industrial customer's monthly electricity costs are driven by demand charges.

-In a typical building with HVAC units on the roof, multiple thermostats are in control.
-Statistically, there is a high probability that a significant number of these independently operating thermostats will simultaneously call for cooling.
+In a typical building with HVAC units on the roof, multiple thermostats and temperature sensors are in control.
+Statistically, there is a high probability that a significant number of these independently operating sensors will simultaneously call for cooling.